royatirek/ai-salesperson/README.md

 This is a Gradle project.

+## Demo

+You can see a video of the AI Salesperson in action here: [https://www.youtube.com/watch?v=YIT0DIJP3aU](https://www.youtube.com/watch?v=YIT0DIJP3aU)

 ## Integration with Claude

 To use this as an MCP server with Claude, you can use a configuration like the following: